FAQs for studies in the Campus IRB can be found here.

 How can I stay informed on the latest updates regarding COVID-19?

 Information will be regularly updated on Duke Health’s COVID-19 Information Resource page (COVID-19 Info Page) and on DOCR’s website (DOCR Website).
 All critical changes will be communicated from the SOM to all faculty and staff via email.
 Furthermore, Dr. Naggie, DOCR, and CRU leadership will meet weekly to ensure information is disseminated to research teams.
-For Clinical Research related questions, including COVID-19 specific protocols, please contact Dr. Susanna Naggie.
-A recording of the March 12th town hall is available on the DOCR website and here, please note that some of the information discussed in that town hall is already out of date.
-This FAQ website is being updated regularly and contains the most up-to-date information.
+Updated information, resources, and Town Hall recordings are located on the DOCR COVID Resources Page.

 Will visitor restrictions be placed on friends or family who accompany research participants during their research visit?

 Yes.
 Visitor restrictions are regularly updated on the DUHS COVID-19 page.
-Starting Monday, March 23, Patients will not be allowed visitors with them to any appointment or hospital visit except in specific instances as described in this visitor communication; this restriction will also apply to research visits.
 All patients and visitors will be screened for symptoms of illness upon entry to Duke Health.
 If a visitor is found to have symptoms related to COVID-19, flu or a cold, they will be given information about what to do and asked to return home to help prevent the potential spread of illness.

-While Duke Health patients will be receiving notification of this new visitor policy, research participants that are not Duke Health patients will not receive this communication; thus research staff will need to contact non-Duke Health Patient Participants to make them aware of this new policy before coming for their research visit.
+While Duke Health patients will be receiving notification of this new visitor policy, research participants that are not Duke Health patients will not receive this communication; thus research staff will need to contact participants who are not Duke Health patients to make them aware of this new policy before coming for their research visit.
 Please continue to complete the Maestro Care Travel Screener Tool Aid (or paper screener tool for non-Duke patient participants) for all research participants on arrival to the research visit.